howieraem/itrader/README.md

 # ITrader Project

 A paper trading system built with Spring Boot and React.js.
 Data from Yahoo Finance are used.
-A live version is available at [here](itrader.ap-southeast-1.elasticbeanstalk.com).

 MySQL and Redis details can be edited in `application.properties`.